Notify me

 Poppy Seed Pod watch in blackened silver

 . . . has poppy seed pods as its main aesthetic influence.
-There is little or no influence from fine jewelry since the forms and surfaces are not part of the fine jewelry vocabulary and instead align with art jewelry, and little influence or no from the engineering which is the basis of conventional watch design.
+There is little or no influence from fine jewellery since the forms and surfaces are not part of the fine jewellery vocabulary and instead align with art jewellery, and little influence or no from the engineering which is the basis of conventional watch design.
 Our radically minimalist time-display doesn’t have the very powerful archetypal influences of hands or numerals, and thus facilitates the use of chosen aesthetics.

 Another example is our Techno circle #1 watch: